 What causes pseudomembranous colitis?

-While almost any antibiotic can cause pseudomembranous colitis, some antibiotics are more likely to cause pseudomembranous colitis than others:
+While practically any antibiotic can cause it, some are more likely to cause pseudomembranous colitis than others.
+These include:

 - Clindamycin (Cleocin)

 - Penicillin (amoxicillin, ampicillin)

 Pseudomembranous colitis also can be related to: